This gluten free fruit loaf is a traditional Irish bread also called Barmbrack that is often eaten around Halloween.

 I’d vaguely heard of this but have to confess to never having made it.

-Barm brack is a traditional Irish fruit bread that is usually made around Halloween.
+Barmbrack is a traditional Irish fruit loaf that is usually made around Halloween.

 The tradition was to hide objects in the bread to be used as a fortune telling game.

-When my customer told me that she had been unsuccessful in making the bread gluten-free I felt a challenge come on.
+When my customer told me that she had been unsuccessful in making the gluten-free fruit loaf I felt a challenge come on.

-Pin the recipe for gluten free Barm Brack so you don’t lose it.
+Pin the recipe for my gluten free fruit loaf, or Barmbrack, so you don’t lose it.

 - 225 g raisins or mixed dried fruit